eggy03/PaperTrailBot/README.md

 > Please note that this is only for advanced users who want to self host this bot
 >
 > A pre-hosted instance is already available: https://discord.com/discovery/applications/1381658412550590475
+>
+> It is recommended that you deploy the [Persistence API](https://github.com/Egg-03/PaperTrail-PersistenceAPI?tab=readme-ov-file#papertrail-persistenceapi) service before deploying the bot itself since the bot relies on the URL of the service to communicate

 ## v1.2.2 Legacy
 Checkout the guide for hosting the legacy version [here](https://github.com/Egg-03/PaperTrailBot/blob/legacy-v1.2.2/README.md).